I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfinterrupt-queueworkitemforisr.md

 The method returns TRUE if a work item was successfully queued.
 If a work item is already in the queue, the method returns FALSE.

-The method returns TRUE if a work item was successfully queued.
-If a work item is already in the queue, the method returns FALSE.

-The method returns TRUE if a work item was successfully queued.
-If a work item is already in the queue, the method returns FALSE.

 ## Remarks

 The driver provides a pointer to its <a href="..\wudfinterrupt\nc-wudfinterrupt-wudf_interrupt_workitem.md">OnInterruptWorkItem</a> callback function when it calls  <a href="https://msdn.microsoft.com/EE68BED8-5FDC-4590-8E95-B228F1DFD32D">IWDFDevice3::CreateInterrupt</a> to create the interrupt object.